near/docs/docs/develop/node/validator/compile-and-run-a-node.md

 ### 3. Initialize working directory {#3-initialize-working-directory-1}

-In order to work properly, the NEAR node requires a working directory and a couple of configuration files.
+The NEAR node requires a working directory with a couple of configuration files.

-- `config.json` - Configuration parameters which are responsive for how the node will work.
-- `genesis.json` - A file with all the data the network started with at genesis.
-This contains initial accounts, contracts, access keys, and other records which represents the initial state of the blockchain.
-- `node_key.json` -  A file which contains a public and private key for the node.
-Also includes an optional `account_id` parameter which is required to run a validator node (not covered in this doc).
-- `data/` -  A folder in which a NEAR node will write it's state.

 Generate the initial required working directory by running:

 ```bash
 $ ./target/release/neard --home ~/.near init --chain-id testnet --download-genesis